FlyingRhenquest/codegen/README.md

 of stuff that it does.
 It is a good jumping off point to push further into C++ parsing and I do intend to add some more features to it.

-If you actually want to use this code to generate operators for your enums, it would be best to put your enums in a separate header that you can run the GenerateEnumFunctions against.
-That will give the program the best chance to succeed.
-If you're doing anything with your enums that is weird enough to make the parser fail, please file an issue in the github project and I'll try to adjust the code to handle it.
+If you want to use this project to generate code, it would be a good idea to put the classes you want it to read in a header file and keep them as simple as possible.
+If you look in the the "Data.cpp" file in the test directory, that's what I'm testing on right now.
+Your mileage may vary.

 This project is licensed under Apache 2.0.
 If you do something interesting with it, I'd love to hear about it!